 If you don’t need a battery and need the speaker to be the loudest possible, PA speakers will be your best bet.
 The best ones are generally the QSC K12.2 (132dB peak) or the EV EKX-12P (132dB peak)

-The best sounding party size loudest battery powered speaker for microphone usage is the $1000 Electro-Voice Everse 12.
-This will reach 126dB peaks and should be loud enough for wedding use.
+The best sounding party size loudest battery powered speaker for microphone usage is the Electro-Voice Everse 12 [Amazon]: $1100

 - Positives: Good midrange and treble.
 The best sounding extremely loud speaker available.